 One of the best things about this projector is the small size.
 It’s also really light.

 You can just pack it into a bag and take it to a house party, or on vacation, or camping, with no problem at all.

 It also looks pretty sturdy so should be fine as you travel around.
-Although, I admit I haven’t actually drop tested it, or hit it against a wall.
+Although, I admit I haven’t actually drop-tested it or hit it against a wall.
 I wouldn’t recommend you do either!

 Being small means that the Meyoung TC80 is also easy to store.
-You don’t need to have a lot of space to bring this projector into your home and can work really well in a kid’s room for playing games, or just as a portable for taking to places.
+You don’t need to have a lot of space to bring this projector into your home and can work really well in a kid’s room for playing games, or just as a portable for taking it places.